uc-cdis/guppy/doc/queries.md

 ### 4. Nested Aggregation
 :bangbang: **This section is for performing aggregations on document which contains nested fields.
 For information about Guppy supporting nested sub-aggregations such as terms aggregation and missing aggregation, please refer to [Sub-aggregations](#aggs-sub)**

 Guppy supports performing aggregations (both text and numeric aggregations) on nested fields.
+For information about using nested fields inside filters, see [Nested Filter](#filter-nested)
 > Suppose the ES index has a mapping as the following:
 >```
 >   "mappings": {